eliasvas/keal/README.md

 ### Description
 This is a roguelike game/engine project I've been working on. </br>
-You can play a somewhat recent version [here](https://eliasvas.itch.io/roguelike) </br>
-Currently to be cross-platform I use OpenGL ES 3.0 and SDL2 everywhere. </br>
-Main purpose of the engine is to have a lightweight framework that I can develop small games with (like this one). </br>
-It has a [bitset-based ECS](https://github.com/SanderMertens/ecs-faq?tab=readme-ov-file#bitset-based-ecs) and abstractions for common game stuff like rendering/input/audio/physics/ect.. </br>
+### Gameplay
+TBA
+### Tech
+Engine side, I want things as generic as possible so that I can copy-paste the engine for other projects. </br>
+To keep my sanity, currently we do OpenGL for graphics and SDL2 for everything else. </br>
-Only dependency other than SDL2 and OpenGL is a [gui](https://github.com/eliasvas/gui) library I'm developing separately. </br>
+Only dependency other than these is a [gui](https://github.com/eliasvas/gui) library I'm developing separately. </br>
+For gameplay stuff I implemented a [bitset-based ECS](https://github.com/SanderMertens/ecs-faq?tab=readme-ov-file#bitset-based-ecs) </br>
+### FAQ
+- Why make a custom engine
+    - because its fun, I love engine-dev.
+- Will this be released commercially some day
+    - probably not.
+- What about assets
+    - Currently placeholder art everywhere, we will think about polish later.

 ### Platform support
 | Windows  | Linux | WASM |